-1Samuel said to Saul, “Yahweh sent me to anoint you to be king over his people, over Israel.
-Now therefore listen to the voice of the words of Yahweh.
+1And Samuel said to Saul, “Yahweh sent me to anoint you to be king over his people, over Israel.
+So now, listen to the voice of the words of Yahweh.

-3Now go and strike Amalek and devote to destruction all that they have, and do not spare them; but kill both man and woman, infant and nursing baby, ox and sheep, camel and donkey.’”
+3Now go and strike Amalek and devote to destruction all that they have and do not spare them, but kill both man and woman, infant and nursing baby, ox and sheep, camel and donkey.’”

-4Saul summoned the people and numbered them in Telaim, 200,000 footmen and 10,000 men of Judah.
+4So Saul summoned the people and counted them in Telaim, 200,000 footsoldiers and 10,000 men of Judah.

-5Saul came to the city of Amalek and laid wait in the valley.
+5And Saul came to the city of Amalek and set an ambush in the valley.

-6Saul said to the Kenites, “Go, depart, go down from among the Amalekites, lest I destroy you with them; for you showed kindness to all the children of Israel when they came up out of Egypt.”
+6And Saul said to the Kenites, “Go, depart, go down from among the Amalekites, lest I destroy you with them, for you showed kindness to all the children of Israel when they came up out of Egypt.”
 So the Kenites departed from among the Amalekites.

-7Saul struck the Amalekites from Havilah as you go to Shur, that is before Egypt.
+7Then Saul struck down the Amalekites from Havilah as far as where you come to Shur, which is next to Egypt.

 10Then the word of Yahweh came to Samuel, saying,